telerik/xaml-docs/controls/radtreeview/how-to/implement-search-filter-sort.md

 		End Sub
 {{endregion}}

->tipYou can download a runnable project demonstrating this approach from our online SDK repository.
-Please open [this link](https://github.com/telerik/xaml-sdk) and navigate to __TreeView / FilterSearchSort__.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/TreeView/FilterSearchSort).

 ## See Also
  * [Get Item by Path]({%slug radtreeview-how-to-get-item-by-path%})